marchaya/marchaya.github.io/essays/aiUse314.md

   13. Documenting code

-      I didn’t use AI for documenting code, as it didn’t seem needed.
+      I did not use AI for documenting code, as I found it unnecessary for understanding the logic and structure of my work.

   14. Quality assurance

-      I never used AI for quality assurance because it never occured to me to use it for this purpose.
+      It never occurred to me to use AI for quality assurance tasks, as I did not perceive AI as reliable enough for thorough testing and debugging.

   15. Other uses in ICS 314 not listed above

-      The only other time I used AI was to proofread emails, which helped improve my communication.
+      The only other scenario where I used AI was in proofreading emails, which helped polish my professional communication by suggesting clearer and more effective wording.

 ### III.
 Impact on Learning and Understanding:
-Using AI in this class has often times given me new perspectives to approach certain problems.
-It also has made some tasks like debugging a lot faster as well.
-I feel that AI has enhanced my understanding of software engineering concepts by guiding me to solutions or potential solutions.
-I also feel that it will continue to improve which will make use of AI a more powerful tool.
+Integrating AI into this class has profoundly altered my approach to problem-solving, particularly in debugging where AI tools quickly pinpointed issues like a missing bracket in settings.json.
+This not only saved time but also enhanced my understanding of common pitfalls in coding.
+Moreover, AI’s ability to provide instant feedback on code helped me better understand complex libraries such as Underscore.js, facilitating a quicker grasp of functional programming concepts.
+AI's role in offering solutions and explanations has made the learning process more interactive and responsive, which is critical in a fast-paced educational environment.
+As AI continues to evolve, its potential to provide even deeper insights and more tailored learning experiences is immense, promising to significantly enhance educational outcomes in software engineering and beyond.

 ### IV.
 Practical Applications:
-I think that using it as a tool for ICS classes could be very valuable.
-This could maybe be encouraged by making certain lessons and experiences mandatory to do without AI and encourage AI use for other ones.
+The practical applications of AI in our ICS classes have been varied and enlightening.
+AI has proven particularly useful in areas requiring rapid feedback, such as debugging and iterative design processes in software development.
+By integrating AI selectively into certain segments of the curriculum, students could benefit from its strengths without becoming overly reliant on it.
+For example, using AI to troubleshoot code in real-time could free up more time for students to focus on creative aspects of software development.
+Moreover, encouraging the use of AI in complex project settings, where quick error resolution is beneficial, could improve project outcomes and student satisfaction.
+Overall, incorporating AI thoughtfully into the curriculum can enhance both the efficiency and depth of learning.

 ### V. Challenges and Opportunities:
-Throughout this course, the greatest challenge has been using AI for my project, working with large repositories such as Clubs At Manoa.
-Over-reliance on AI might also result in receiving answers that are slightly off from what is needed.
+One of the main challenges faced this semester was integrating AI into complex projects like our work with Bowfolios.
+Although AI was helpful in debugging, it struggled with the intricate design patterns and architectural complexities of large-scale projects.
+This highlighted the limitations of AI, particularly in contexts requiring nuanced understanding and creative problem-solving.
+However, these challenges also present opportunities for improving AI tools and teaching methods.
+For instance, refining AI to better handle complex architectures could significantly enhance its utility in educational settings.
+Furthermore, incorporating AI as a complementary tool rather than a primary solution can prepare students to use technology effectively in their future careers.

 ### VI.
 Comparative Analysis:
-Traditional teaching methods in software engineering focus on structured, repetitive learning, which is effective for knowledge retention but may lack engagement.
-In contrast, AI-enhanced approaches like using ChatGPT offer interactive and personalized learning experiences that boost engagement and adapt to individual learning styles.
-However, to develop practical skills effectively, a combination of both traditional methods and AI tools is essential, ensuring thorough understanding and application of concepts.
+Traditional teaching methods in software engineering are essential for establishing a strong foundation in basic principles and practices.
+However, they can sometimes lack the interactive and engaging elements that stimulate deep learning.
+AI-enhanced approaches like using ChatGPT have introduced a dynamic aspect to the learning process, offering personalized and responsive educational experiences.
+These methods not only increase student engagement but also adapt to individual learning styles, making education more inclusive and effective.
+A balanced educational strategy that combines the reliability of traditional methods with the innovative potential of AI can provide a comprehensive learning experience that prepares students for the challenges of the modern technological landscape.

 ### VII.
 Future Considerations:
-AI could be a valuable tool not only in ICS but in other subjects as well.
-It should be used not to plagiarize but to explore ideas or help structure and proofread pre-existing work.
+As AI continues to advance, its integration into various educational fields holds tremendous potential.
+Beyond ICS, AI can be a transformative tool in disciplines ranging from mathematics to history, aiding in everything from complex problem-solving to data analysis and historical research.
+Educators should consider AI not just as a technological aid but as a fundamental component of the learning environment that can enhance critical thinking and creativity.
+However, it is crucial to ensure that AI is used ethically and responsibly, enhancing educational experiences without replacing the essential human elements of teaching and learning.

 ### VIII.
 Conclusion:
-Artificial Intelligence, particularly tools like ChatGPT, has proven to be an invaluable asset in the educational landscape of software engineering.
-Throughout ICS 314, AI has not only facilitated a deeper understanding of complex concepts but also enhanced the efficiency of learning and problem-solving processes.
-By integrating AI, we can transform traditional learning environments into more engaging, adaptable, and responsive spaces that cater to individual learning styles and needs.
-However, it is crucial to strike a balance between AI assistance and traditional learning methods to ensure that students gain a comprehensive understanding of the material without over-relying on technology.
-Looking forward, the potential of AI in education is immense, promising even greater enhancements in how we learn, understand, and apply knowledge.
-As we continue to explore and refine these tools, we must remain mindful of ethical considerations, particularly regarding academic integrity and the genuine understanding of coursework.
-In summary, while AI can significantly augment our educational tools, its integration should be thoughtfully managed to maximize benefits while minimizing potential drawbacks.
+AI tools like ChatGPT have proven invaluable in enhancing the learning process within our ICS 314 course, offering both practical assistance and profound insights into complex concepts.
+The integration of AI has not only made learning more efficient but also more adaptable, catering to diverse educational needs and styles.
+As we look to the future, the potential for AI in education appears boundless, with opportunities to further enhance engagement and understanding across a wide array of disciplines.
+However, as we embrace these advancements, we must also remain vigilant about maintaining academic integrity and ensuring that AI serves to support, not supplant, the educational process.
+The thoughtful integration of AI can undoubtedly revolutionize educational methodologies, making learning more personalized, efficient, and impactful.

 ChatGPT was used to enhance the language of this essay.